WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Conversely, integer types are ideal at representing values across a linear range and are far more simple to deal with.
 However, they lack an exponent and their radix point if fixed at zero.
-This means their range is predetermined and they cannot express fractional digits.
+This means their range is predetermined and they do not express fractional digits.

-Fixed-point arithmetic can be seen as a middle-ground between these two approaches in which the radix point of a variable is determined at compile time.
-The `fixed_point` literal class template is an implementation of `fixed-point` intended to make it easier to perform low-level fixed-point arithmetic in situations where integer types and bit manipulation operations would normally be used.
+Fixed-point arithmetic is the middle-ground between integer and floating-point arithmetic.
+The exponent of a fixed-point type is determined at compile time.

+The fixed_point library is intended to make fixed-point arithmetic as easy and effective as possible.
+It is intended to be used in situations where integer types and bit manipulation operations would normally be used.

 ## II.
 Impact On the Standard

 This proposal is a pure library extension.
 It does not require changes to any standard classes, functions or headers.

-Ideally however, it would add specializations to various type trait templates such as `is_signed` as well as `numeric_limits` and `hash`.
-It would also benefit from overloads to many of the functions found in the
-<cmath> header.
+However, because it aims to provide an alternative to existing arithmetic types which are supported by the standard library, it is conceivable that future proposals might specialize existing class templates and overload existing functions to that end.

 ## III.
 Design Decisions